top of page

 Origins: From European Climbing to Global Adventure Sport

 Waterfall rappelling ultimately traces its roots to 19th-century European mountaineering.
 Rappelling (or “abseiling”) was first formalized in 1876 by French climber Jean Charlet, who used ropes to descend steep alpine rock faces.
+Over time, rappelling became a core technique within the broader sport of canyoning—the practice of traveling through narrow valleys using climbing, swimming, and rope systems.

 By the late 20th century, canyoning had spread globally, especially in places with rugged terrain and waterfalls.
 Hawaiʻi—with its volcanic cliffs, deep valleys, and abundant rainfall—was a natural fit, even if the activity took time to develop there.